muhdsalm/AsteroidWars2.0/README.md

+# Note: This project is no longer maintained.
+It was a fun learning project, and maybe if I feel nostalgic I'll come back to this one day.
+It's a nice cute project, but nothing amazing.

 # AsteroidWars2.0
 The new and updated version of Asteroid Wars!
 This version is a complete rewrite of the program, with tons of new features!
 The old one was written in Java, this version is in Godot. https://godotengine.org/